Lavyadev/CODSOFT/SPAM SMS DETECTION/README.md

 # SPAM SMS DETECTION

-This projects aims ot classify SMS messages as spam or legitimate(ham) using various machine learning techniques.
+This projects aims to classify SMS messages as spam or legitimate(ham) using various machine learning techniques.
 The dataset used is the SMS Spam Collection Dataset from UCI Machine Learning Repository.

 ## Table of Contents